jianyuan/terraform-provider-sentry/docs/resources/issue_alert.md

 page_title: "sentry_issue_alert Resource - terraform-provider-sentry"
 subcategory: ""
 description: |-
   Create an Issue Alert Rule for a Project.
-See the [Sentry Documentation](https://docs.sentry.io/api/alerts/create-an-issue-alert-rule-for-a-project/) for more information.
+See the Sentry Documentation https://docs.sentry.io/api/alerts/create-an-issue-alert-rule-for-a-project/ for more information.

-          Please note that since v0.12.0, the attributes `conditions`, `filters`, and `actions` are in JSON string format.
+  Please note the following changes since v0.12.0:
+  - The attributes conditions, filters, and actions are in JSON string format.
 The types must match the Sentry API, otherwise Terraform will incorrectly detect a drift.
-Use `parseint("string", 10)` to convert a string to an integer.
-Avoid using `jsonencode()` as it is unable to disinguish between an integer and a float.
+Use parseint("string", 10) to convert a string to an integer.
+Avoid using jsonencode() as it is unable to disinguish between an integer and a float.
+  - The attribute internal_id has been removed.
+Use id instead.
+  - The attribute id is now the ID of the issue alert.
+Previously, it was a combination of the organization, project, and issue alert ID.
 ---

 # sentry_issue_alert (Resource)

 Create an Issue Alert Rule for a Project.
 See the [Sentry Documentation](https://docs.sentry.io/api/alerts/create-an-issue-alert-rule-for-a-project/) for more information.

-			Please note that since v0.12.0, the attributes `conditions`, `filters`, and `actions` are in JSON string format.
+Please note the following changes since v0.12.0:
+- The attributes `conditions`, `filters`, and `actions` are in JSON string format.
 The types must match the Sentry API, otherwise Terraform will incorrectly detect a drift.
 Use `parseint("string", 10)` to convert a string to an integer.
 Avoid using `jsonencode()` as it is unable to disinguish between an integer and a float.
+- The attribute `internal_id` has been removed.
+Use `id` instead.
+- The attribute `id` is now the ID of the issue alert.
+Previously, it was a combination of the organization, project, and issue alert ID.

 ## Example Usage